Essential Tips To Perfect Your Next Corporate Event

 Three to Six Months Before the Event

-• Finalise major contracts, including catering, entertainment, and technical services.
+• Finalise contracts: catering, entertainment, technical services.

 • Send initial invitations or save-the-date notices.